 In 1986 two additional shallow monitoring wells were installed downgradient of the filled areas.
 Figure 24-1 illustrates the locations of these newer wells.
 All of the existing and newly installed monitoring wells were resampled in December 1986 and analyzed for: Metals A, VOCs and hexavalent chromium.
 The results are presented in Table 24-1.
-The two groundwater samples collected in December 1986 from the wells downgradient of the borrow $^{\prime \Lambda}$ and debris areas (24GWl and 24GW2) did not contain any target analytes above det dud Wells 24GW3 and 24GW4, downgradient of the fly ash disposal area, were for MU, N, W the most part consistent with the earlier sampling results.
-The upgradient detected to well sample (24GW5) had fewer detected to the sample (24GW5) had fewer de no detected VOCs.
+The two groundwater samples collected in December 1986 from the wells downgradient of the borrow and debris areas (24GW1 and 24GW2) did not contain any target analytes above method detection limits.
+The results from the 1986 samples collected from Wells 24GW3 and 24GW4, downgradient of the fly ash disposal area, were for the most part consistent with the earlier sampling results.
+The upgradient well sample (24GW5) had fewer detected target compounds in the 1986 data and no detected VOCs.
+Analytical techniques were changed between the 1984 and 1986 sampling efforts.
+As a result, several method detection limits changed.
+With the exception of lead and hexavalent chromium, all detection limits increased.
+A reduction in the number of detected target analytes in 1986 and 1987 is partially attributable to the increases in the method detection limits as several of the detected levels in 1984 were less than the 1986 detection limits.

-The two new monitoring wells, 24GW6 and 24GW7, were sampled twice, in what standard December 1986 and in March 1987.
-The results indicate that the samples from, the well southwest of the disposal areas (24GW6) contained only limited amounts of metals, none of which were above groundwater standards.
+The two new monitoring wells, 24GW6 and 24GW7, were sampled twice, in December 1986 and in March 1987.
+The results indicate that the samples from the well southwest of the disposal areas (24GW6) contained only limited amounts of metals, none of which were above groundwater standards.
 Well 24GW7, south of the disposal areas, contained only three metals.
 However, chromium was detected slightly above the groundwater standard of 50 ug/l in both Well 24GW7 samples.

 Two surface water (SW) and sediment (SE) samples were collected downstream of the Site 24 disposal areas in 1984.
 Samples from station 24SW1/SE1 were collected from the drainage ditch immediately south of the filled areas.
 Samples from sampling stations 24SW2/SE2 were collected from Cogdels Creek, approximately 1000 ft downstream of Site 24 (refer to Figure 24-1).
 The surface water samples were analyzed for Metals A and VOCs, and the sediment samples for Metals A only.
-Appendix A presents a full listing of all target analytes and their abbreviations.
+Appendix A present a full listing of all target analytes and their abbreviations.
 Tables 24-2 and 24-3 present the analytical data for the surface water and sediment samples, respectively.

-The surface water sample (24SW1) collected from the downgradient edge of the disposal locations contained two VOCs Copper and zinc.
+The surface water sample (24SW1) collected from the downgradient edge of the disposal locations contained two VOCs, copper and zinc.
 The concentrations for the metals were below North Carolina's standards for freshwater.
 The water sample collected in August 1984 from the downstream location (24SW2) contained the same two metals also at levels below established standards.

 In December 1986, these two sampling stations were resampled and two additional stations were established.
 The samples were analyzed for Metals A, VOCs, and hexavalent chromium.
 The results are presented in Table 24-2.
 The samples collected in 1986 from stations 24SWl and 24SW2 contained the same metals at concentrations similar to these in the 1984 data.
 The two VOCs that were identified at station 24SWl during the 1984 sampling effort were not found above method detection limits in 1986.
 The surface water sample collected from station 24SW3, which is located to the southwest of the disposal areas, contained lead and zinc.
-The concentration identified for ug/l).
-The water sample collected from station 24SW4 contained concentrations of arsenic and zinc which were both below the freshwater standards established for these metals.
+The concentration identified for